 the art of auditioning

-it’s your one shot.
+It is your one shot.
 Lets make it work.
 Learn the tools of auditioning that help you get the part.
 Apply the exercises that you lean in class immediately on your next audition.
 Depend on your craft, not on a miracle.

 learn to cast yourself

 Learn what parts you can do better than anyone else.
 Build on your unique strengths to get the part.
 Build confidence.
-Learn how other see you.
+Learn how others see you.
 Learn to sell yourself so that agents will see exactly how to market your unique talent.

 be your own director

 Learn to prepare for your part, create a character and build a role on your own.
 Learn how to rehearse and make strong, specific choices that keeps you in the moment.
-These are the survival tools for todays acting world.
+These are the survival tools for today's acting world.

 dare to be different